jimmykdunn/ear_matching/README.md

 March/April 2019
 Boston University

+EXTERNAL DEPENDENCIES.
+These are REQUIRED for running the code.
+Make sure to download them! numpy cv2 glob os matplotlib pandas sklearn copy
+Testing was done using Python 3.6.5 using the Spyder IDE on Windows 10 and iOS

+RUNNING THE CODE
+1. Imagery must be copied into the data folder.
+2. Run main.py from your python environment

+CHANGING PARAMETERS
+parameters.py contans all of the parameters that can be adjusted by the user.
+The default values work well for images "in the wild".
+If running with images with the donut device, set DONUT to True.
+For best results with the donut device, set USE_KEYPOINT_FILE to False, set REMOVE_BACKGROUND to False, and set EDGE_DILATION_DIAMETER to 0.01.
+You may change other parameters at your discretion.

+DESCRIPTION
 This library reads in photos of human ears and attempts to match them.
 The input data is two sets of images: 1. pictures of ears taken on one day, 2. pictures of the same ears taken on another day

 The code reads all the images, performs preprocessing, runs a comparison algorithm to get a "similarity score" or correlation value ranging from 0 (no match) to 1 (perfect match).